M-o-a-T/moat/README.rst

 ========
-DistWAGO
+DistGPIO
 ========

-DistWAGO is a link between WAGO controllers and DistKV.
+DistGPIO is a link between GPIO pins and DistKV.

 It will

-* add all discovered wago ports

 * monitor inputs as specified

 * write values that it reads from them to some DistKV entry

-* monitor a DistKV entry and write any updates to wago
+* monitor a DistKV entry and write any updates to GPIO

 * work with DistKV's runner system, either centrally or distributed